Introduction

 Evidence

 The evidence for a frontier massacre in colonial Australia is usually found in printed and archival sources, many of which are now available online.
-A complete list of sources consulted for the project, is available in the Sources section of the Menu.
+A complete list of sources consulted for the project, is available in the Bibliography under the Sources section of the Menu.

 Australian newspapers on Trove comprise the major source for the project.
 More than 90 newspapers from every colony, state and territory were consulted.
-The newspaper references are listed under a separate heading in the Sources section of the Menu.
+The newspaper references are listed under a separate heading in the Sources section in the Bibliography.

 Newspapers often provide the first reports of a frontier massacre and provide reports of official inquiries into a possible massacre.
-They can also provide many decades later, the voices of the attackers and survivors, who tell their story, long after the event.
+They can also provide the voices of the attackers and survivors telling their story, long after the event.

 Other key sources of evidence: